ietf-wg-alto/draft-alto-oam-yang/others.md

 restrict access for particular users to a pre-configured subset of all available protocol operations and content.

-None of the readable data nodes in these YANG module are considered sensitive or vulnerable in network environments.
+None of the readable data nodes in these YANG modules are considered sensitive or vulnerable in network environments.
 The NACM "default-deny-all" extension has not been set for any data nodes defined in these module.

 None of the writable data nodes in these YANG modules are considered sensitive or vulnerable in network environments.
 The NACM "default-deny-write" extension has not been set for any data nodes defined in these modules.

+Please be aware that these modules include choice nodes that can be augmented by other extended modules.
+The augmented data nodes may be considered sensitive or vulnerable in some network environments.
+For instance, an augmented case of the "source-params" choice in "data-source" may include authentication information about how to access a data source including private network information.
+The "yang-datastore" case in [](#example-data-source) is such an example.
+The "restconf" and "netconf" nodes in it may reveal the access to a private YANG datastore.
+Thus, those extended modules may have the NACM extension "default-deny-all" set.

 These modules use groupings defined in other RFCs that define data nodes that do set the NACM "default-deny-all" and